 For example, Florida Statue 61.30(12) displays a clear preference towards children who are under an existing child support order, in relation to their subsequent siblings.
 The statute in relevant part states, “the existence of such subsequent children should not as a general rule be considered by the court as a basis for disregarding the amount provided in the guidelines schedule.”
 The statute protects these children from losing a substantial amount of support, due to no action of their own, but rather the voluntary actions of their obligated parent.
 Instead, the parent is encouraged to seek secondary employment to adequately maintain their prior obligation in addition to the new financial requirements of subsequent children.
 Further, Florida Statute only permits “the issue of subsequent children [to] be raised in a proceeding for an upward modification of an existing award and may not be applied to justify a decrease in an existing award.”
 These statutes clearly imply the desire of the legislature to hold an obligated parent responsible for the financial support of their child, absent the later effects a new marriage or child may have on their financial income or expenses.
 Therefore, you are encouraged to properly allocate your finances when considering significant life events.

 The Florida legislature has routinely provided protections for family support obligations and therefore, child support is significantly regulated and modification of the same can be difficult to come by.
-Ensure you understand your rights and options regarding these payments by consulting with a Pensacola Child Support Attorney.
+Ensure you understand your rights and options regarding these payments by consulting with an attorney.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.